 Amendments to IAS 37, issued in May 2020, specify that in assessing whether a contract is onerous under IAS 37, the cost of fulfilling a contract includes both the incremental costs and an allocation of costs that relate directly to contract activities.
 The amendments also include examples of costs that do, and do not, relate directly to a contract.

 The amendments are effective for annual periods beginning on or after January 1, 2022.
-The Credit Union has not yet determined the impact of these amendments on its financial statements.
+The Credit Union does not expect the amendments to have a material impact on its financial statements.

 5. Cash and cash equivalents